 Most of the difficulties with the mills appeared to originate in the motors.
-The sparking from the commutators has already been mentioned together with the steps taken to eliminate its effects.
-The motor of the calibrating mill did not operate very satisfactorily as it vibrated considerably.
+The sparking from the commutators has already been mentioned together with the steps taken to The motor of the calibrating mill eliminate its effects. did not operate very satisfactorily as it vibrated considerably.
 This was not completely absorbed by the anti-vibration mounts and, on occasions, resulted in fluctuations in the output.
-As this mill was not used normally to take records this was not serious and for comparison of the outputs of the different instruments for calibration any parts of the record effected could be ignored.
-When this mill was not in use another "motor effect" became apparent.
-If the "recording mill" was used alone with the 'calibrating mill' switched off the output of the 'recording mill' was larger for the same potential gradient than when both mills were running.
-This vas attributed to the speeding up of the motor since the 24 V D.C. power gave a slightly higher voltage when the current taken from it was decreased.
+As this mill was not used normally to take records this was not serious and for comparison of the outputs of the different instruments for calibration any parts of the record effected When this mill was not in use another could be ignored. 'motor effect' became apparent.
+If the 'recording mill' was used alone with the 'calibrating mill' switched off the output of the 'recording mill' was larger for the same potential gradient than when both mills were running.
+This was attributed to the speeding up of the motor since the 24 V D.C. power gave a slightly higher voltage when the current taken from it was decreased.
 This effect was not in agreement with Whitlock's theory which showed that the output was independent of the motor speed.